 Confidential and Anonymous Reporting to Police.
 Mines Department of Public Safety encourages anyone who is a victim or witness to any crime to promptly report the incident to the police or a Campus Security Authority.
 This includes confidential reports (where the reporting party's names are known but not released) and anonymous reports (where the reporting party's names are not known).
 Mines Department of Public Safety will support the decision of any person who wishes to report a crime confidentially or anonymously to the greatest extent permitted under the law.
 The information can help Mines Department of Public Safety keep an accurate record of the incidents involving our community.
 Reports of this type are counted and disclosed in the annual crime report, which does not include any personal information.
-However, because police reports are public records under state law, Mines Department of Public Safety cannot hold crime reports in confidence.
-Anonymous reports within the metro area can also be made to Denver Metro Crime Stoppers at 720.913.STOP (7867).
+However, because police reports are public records under state law, Mines Department of Public Safety cannot hold crime reports in confidence and will include reported incidents to the ASFSR for statistical purposes.

+Anonymous reports within the metro area can be made to Denver Metro Crime Stoppers at 720.913.STOP (7867).